webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 ==A sequence of values==

 This animation swipes in, but then comes to an abrupt stop.
-This variation bounces the text a bit off the left wall:
+This more natural-looking variation bounces the text a bit off the left wall:

 <syntaxhighlight lang="xml" highlight="9-10">
 <animate